uyennguyen30696/hw1-code-refactor/README.md

 The purpose of this homework is to improve the giving codebase by reworking the HTML and CSS to make the web page more efficient accessible.

 Changes made in HTML:
-Add alt tags for images in the HTML
+Add alt tags for images in the HTML <br>
 Fixed the internal links to make them work properly Change non-semantic elements into semantic elements